alexrakhmetov/enconv/README.md

 As the maximum size of n-graphs must be manually specified, IT IS STRONGLY RECOMMENDED THAT YOU INCLUDE THE MAXIMUM SIZE IN A COMMENT AT THE VERY TOP OF YOUR TABLE FILE.

+An example table for rot13 is included for reference.